AutoCAD LT Features | 2025 New Features | Autodesk

 Smart Blocks: Search and Convert

-With the help of Autodesk AI, quickly search your drawings for objects based on selected geometry to convert into instances of a newly defined block, an existing block or recently used block. (video: 50 secs)
+With the help of Autodesk AI, quickly search your drawings for objects based on selected geometry to convert into instances of a newly defined block, an existing block, or recently used block. (video: 50 sec.)

 NEW